Chrisae9/chis-website/content/blog/website.md

 Fill in the `gatsby-meta-config.js` at the top of the source tree.
 I decided not to use Google Analytics so I put a `"1"` in the field to bypass the application errors.

-I do not have a Meduim account so I decided to replace it with YouTube.
+I do not have a Medium account so I decided to replace it with YouTube.

-Find all references of Medium and replace with YouTube.
+Find all references of Medium and replace them with YouTube.
 They should be in the `gatsby-meta-config.js` and the `src/components/bio/index.jsx` files.

 ### Changing the color